In small towns, big dreams have the potential to become realities every single day.

 SMALL BIZ SUCCESS

-Adam pitched his dream of a craft brew bar to the rest of the Small Nation team.
+Adam pitched his dream of a craft beer bar to the rest of the Small Nation team.
 Jason Duff, Small Nation CEO, not only agreed that there was a need for a business like this in town, but he offered to become an equity partner as well.

 Small Nation looks at development from a completely different perspective than most developers.
-When considering a location, they also look at what the town truly needs to fill a gap or drive outside traffic.
+When considering a location, they also lookat what the town truly needs to fill a gap or drive outside traffic.
 They think about the brand impact that will be needed to create strong consumer appeal, and most importantly, the people who can make it all happen.
 If that magic combination exists, offering financing or joining forces in the journey toward success becomes a smart business move.

 There just happened to be a building in Bellefontaine that would be perfect for a craft beer bar.
 It was in a great location and had been vacant for a long time so it was cheap, plus it had the personality and bones that could serve Adam’s vision.
 Jeramy and Brian were the perfect pair to run the business day to day.
 Their passion for the product and culture was the necessary fuel for Brewfontaine to spark and succeed.
 With available capital from the very beginning, they were able to launch big, move fast and quickly expand their revenue streams.
-By maximizing financial and human resources (both brain and braun) while a small business was in still in the concept stage, their potential for success is compounded exponentially.
+By maximizing financial and human resources (both brain and brawn) while a small business was still in the concept stage, their potential for success was compounded exponentially.

 DETAILS MATTER

-The building they identified for Brewfontaine’s location had been vacant for years and the longer it sat empty, of course the worse it began to look.
-The perception was that a crumbly old building would take too much money to fix up, so no one bothered to consider it as a viable option for something new.
-But the Small Nation team has the ability to see possibilities and potential where others cannot.
 The building was constructed in 1942 and was home to a local deli called Johnson’s Restaurant throughout the 1950s.
-It had a strong facade and the interior was still covered in shiny subway all tiles.
+It had a strong facade and the interior was still covered in shiny subway wall tiles.
 The food pass was still in existence between the bar area and the kitchen.
 Renovation of the space was indeed an investment, but most likely much less than what others had perceived.
 The architectural style of the building, the brand concept and the interior upfit were all carefully planned to reflect the tastes and culture of the craft beer consumer and the local community.

-The attention to detail during the planning process of your small business matters.
+The attention to detail during the planning process of a small business matters.
 It has a huge impact on the experience the customer enjoys and how quickly they tell their friends.
 Brewfontaine grew so quickly that they recently expanded their seating capability to include a heated outdoor pavillion.

 CRAFT BEER